STEllAR-GROUP/hpx/README.rst

  HPX
 *****

+HPX is a a general purpose C++ runtime system for parallel and distributed applications of any scale.
+Even if that's quite a mouthful, we mean every word of it!

 The goal of HPX is to create a high quality, freely available, open source implementation of the ParalleX model for conventional systems, such as classic Linux based Beowulf clusters or multi-socket highly parallel SMP